 Our DMS Green Pearls is a handpicked green tea from Doi Mae Salong, north Thailand.
 Here, the originally Taiwanese tea cultivar thrives at altitudes between 1200 and 1600 meters.
 At this, the prevailing climate comprises 3 seasons in a 4-months rhythm.
 Namely, a rainy season, a dry and hot season and a cool season.
 Altogether, the tea plants find excellent climate and geological conditions here.
 These are comparable with those in their home country.

-In the nomenclature of this tea, Doi Mae Salong stands for the cultivation region, Cing Xin for the Taiwanese tea plant cultivar this tea is yielded from.
+In the nomenclature of this tea, Doi Mae Salong stands for the cultivation region.
+Then, Cing Xin designates the Taiwanese tea plant cultivar this tea is yielded from.
 “Green”, of course, means “Green Tea”.
 And finally, “Pearls” hints to the rolling of the tea leaves to granulate shape.

 The carefully handpicked, tightly rolled leaf opens up to its full size within half a minute in hot water.
 When infusing, it produces a clear, radiant bright yellow-green cup.
 Regarding taste, the tea liquor’s fresh green flavor shows little to none bitterness with appropriate water temperature (see below).

 Place of Origin and Tea Cultivar